 }

-Returning either a NewsArticle or a Tweet isn’t allowed due to restrictions around how impl Trait is implemented.
-We’ll cover how to write a function with this behavior in the “Using Trait Objects That Allow for Values of Different Types” section on page XX [chapter 17].
+Returning either a NewsArticle or a Tweet isn’t allowed due to restrictions around how the impl Trait syntax is implemented in the compiler.
+We’ll cover how to write a function with this behavior in the section “Using Trait Objects that Allow for Values of Different Types” in Chapter 17 on page XX.

+prod: check xref